 This post is also available in: Italiano (Italian)

-Ghielmi received the degree of Docteur ès Lettres (Università Cattolica di Milano), has published studies and editions of early music (Minkoff, Fuzeau etc.), and a world renowned method for the viola da gamba (Ut Orpheus ed.).
+He obtained the title of Docteur dès Lettres at the Catholic University of Milan and has published studies and editions of early music (Minkoff, Fuzeau and others), as well as a method for the viola da gamba (Ut Orpheus ed.).

 His fieldwork within old musical surviving traditions led to him being presented the “Erwin Bodky Award” (Cambridge, Massachusetts, USA, 1997), and the prestigious Echo Klassic Award, 2015 (Germany).
-His collaboration with traditional players is documented in the film “The Heart of Sound – a musical journey with Vittorio Ghielmi”, BFMI (Salzburg-Hollywood).
-Vittorio has recorded countless CDs as soloist.
+He has recorded countless CDs as soloist.
 His latest award winning discs are: “Gypsy Baroque” 2018 and “Le Secret de Ms. Marais” (2020) for Alpha Classic (Paris).
-More at www.ilsuonarparlante.com.